 Fourth Grade Curriculum

-Small Groups (synchronous): students will be assigned into small groups with Ms. J to work on math skills at a specified time and day of the week.
+Flexible Small Groups: students will be assigned into small groups with Ms. J to work on math skills at a specified time and day of the week.

 North American studies - we focus on the regions of Canada, United States of America and Mexico.
 We also discuss the people, cultures and land.